donalthurley/articles/bitcoin.md

 Remember Bitcoin was the very first cryptocurrency.
 In the early days the developers would have wanted to attract others to use this new technology and fees would have been a strong disincentive.
-They would also have been aware that they needed to protect the new network from bad actors.
+They would also have needed to protect the new network from bad actors.
 As a result, it is understandable that they might have opted for a solution which used computing resources just like the one proposed for deterring spam emails.
 Then combining the computing resource usage with the idea of coin minting to kickstart the network the early participants could use their own computers and earn Bitcoin rewards as compensation.
-I don't think they would ever have anticipated the exponential growth in usage that has led to the colossal energy waste we see today where only highly expensive and specialized GPU and ASIC hardware can now compete for those rewards.
+They would never have foreseen the exponential growth in usage that has led to the colossal energy waste we see today where only highly expensive and specialized GPU and ASIC hardware can now compete for those rewards.

-The original developers of Bitcoin also came from a cryptographic background.
+And, of course, in the original Bitcoin paper there is no discussion of the high energy usage, the scalabiltiy issues, nor how the pooling of _miner_ nodes is leading to centralisation.

-They may have been over eager to apply these techniques where ever they could.
+The original developers of Bitcoin came from a cryptographic background and they appear to have been over eager in applying these techniques.
-The use of cryptography to make the blockchain a very secure datastore is an excellent and appropriate application of this technology.
+The use of cryptography to make the blockchain a very secure datastore is an excellent and appropriate use of this technology.
-However to use it to encourage the unnecessary consuming of large processing power is a misapplication.
+However to use it to encourage the unnecessary consuming of large processing power, I feel, is a misapplication of this technology.
-Even if that power were to come from greeen sources we would still be diverting it from more worthy causes like powering large data centers.
+Even if that power were to come from greeen sources we are still diverting it from more worthy causes like powering large data centers.

 In software engineering, mistakes are nearly always made in the first implementations.
-We can now see that second and third generation cryptocurrency platforms are addressing these shortcomings.
+We are now seeing that the second and third generation cryptocurrency platforms are addressing these shortcomings.

 The IEEE, the world's largest technical professional organization, in their code of ethics [5] state that professionals should "strive to comply with ethical design and sustainable development practices".